caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 Connection Problems and Access Rights
 ------------------------------------------------------

-When caQtDM cannot connect the specified process variable normally white colors will be drawn.
+Normally when caQtDM cannot connect the specified process variable, white colors will be drawn where the process variable is used.
 A list of unconnected process variables can be called through the menu of the main window of caQtDM.
 When a process variable is not writeable the cursor will change to some special sign.

 Fonts
 -----------------

-The custom widgets make extensively use of the Qt font *"Lucida Sans Typewriter"*.
-If this font does not exist in some cases it will fall back to a font called "Monospace".
+The custom widgets make extensive use of the Qt font *"Lucida Sans Typewriter"*.
+In some cases where this font does not exist it will fall back to a font called "Monospace".
 However the "Lucida" font is really the appropriated font to display numbers and it is warmly advised to have this font installed.